wompbreaker/road-lane-detection/README.md

 sobel_mask = (scaled_sobel > min_magnitude) & (scaled_sobel <= max_magnitude)
 sobel_binary[sobel_mask] = 1
 ```
 This code sets the corresponding pixels in the `sobel_binary` image to 1 (white) where the mask is `True`.
-This effectively highlights the edges detected by the Sobel operator withing the specified magnitude range.
+This effectively highlights the edges detected by the Sobel operator within the specified magnitude range.

 Similiar thing is done with the saturation channel - a binary mask is made to hold significant values for pixels with saturation values withing range of 100 - 255.
 Masks are then combined and applied to the original binary image.
 ```py